 - Place all contents in a jar, leaving 1-2 inches at the top.
 Push it down to compact it and seal the jar.

 - Leave at room temperature for 12-24 hours, tasting after 12 for consistency.
 If you like the consistency, place in the fridge and keep for up to 30 days.
 If you want it to ferment longer, leave at room temp for the whole 24 hours and then place in the fridge and keep for up to 30 days.
 Best texture and flavor within 2 weeks though.

 - Enjoy!
-This makes 1 Medium Jar worth, so if you want more, just double, triple, or quadruple the recipe.
-Some people make tons at a time!
+This makes about 2 medium jars worth, so if you want more, just double, triple, or quadruple the recipe.
+Some people make bunches at a time!
 Also, you can substitute or add tons of different vegetables.
-A lot of people add Fish Sauce into their recipe as well.
 Get creative!

 Side note: It is important to let the salt soak into the cabbage until it gets soft, and the strong stem part becomes bendable.
 This allows for the killing off of certain bacteria and allows the healthy probiotics to grow while it ferments!
+So don’t rush it.
 Yay!